A simple explanation

 What VeriBureau does

-VeriBureau connects every review to a real transaction.
-Before a customer can leave a review, the business generates a unique Proof Token — a cryptographic link that proves a real interaction took place.
+VeriBureau connects reviews to verifiable origins — real transactions for verified reviews, registered identities for open reviews.
+For verified reviews, the business generates a unique Proof Token — a cryptographic link that proves a real interaction took place.

 The result is a review system where every entry is tied to a verified event.
 Businesses can demonstrate their quality with data that anyone can check independently.